highfidelity/hifi-content/events/lastAvatarStandingTrivia/README.md

 1. Write up instructions on how to format a Google Sheets custom trivia database and Google script.
 2. Create an app loader that automatically loads the Host app in world.
+3. Condense color check scripts into one.
+4. Simplify html with button state-machine.
+5. Replace timeout on unloading the color check scripts with a callback when player removals are complete.